Beazer History, Family Crest & Coats of Arms

-Anglo-Saxon name that was given to a person who was a worker in brass.
-CITATION[CLOSE]
+Beazer is an old Anglo-Saxon name that was given to a person who was a worker in brass.

 Early Origins of the Beazer family

-Another 317 words (23 lines of text) covering the years 132 and 1327 are included under the topic Early Beazer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beazer research.
+Another 84 words (6 lines of text) covering the years 132 and 1327 are included under the topic Early Beazer History in all our PDF Extended History products and printed products wherever possible.

 Beazer Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Beazer has been recorded under many different variations, including Brazier, Brasier, Braser, Brazer and others.

 Early Notables of the Beazer family (pre 1700)